-April 15 is the annual deadline for most people to file their federal income tax return and pay any taxes they owe.
-By law, the IRS may assess penalties to taxpayers for both failing to file a tax return and for failing to pay taxes they owe by the deadline.
+April 15 is the annual deadline for most people to file their federal income tax returns and pay any taxes they owe.
+By law, the IRS may assess taxpayers' penalties for failing to file a tax return and for failing to pay taxes they owe by the deadline.

 Here are eight important points about penalties for filing or paying late.